We want what’s best for our kids. It’s why so many parents struggle with parenting choices. And we’re only human, after all.

 In addition to children feeling hurt, scared, or sad when their parents yell at them, verbal abuse has the ability to cause deeper psychological issues that carry into adulthood.

 In the study that tracked increasing behavioral problems by 13-year-olds who were yelled at, researchers also found an uptick in depressive symptoms.
-Many other studies also show a connection between emotional abuse and depression or anxiety.
+Many other studies also between emotional abuse and depression or anxiety.
 These kinds of symptoms can lead to worsening behavior and can even develop into self-destructive actions, like drug use or an increase in risky sexual activity.

 4. Yelling has effects on physical health

 The experiences we have growing up shape us in many ways, some of which we may not even realize.
-Stress in childhood from a verbally abusive parent can increase a child’s risk for certain health problems as an adult.
-Research tells us that experiencing stress as a child can have long-term impacts on physical health.
+Stress in childhood from a verbally abusive parent can increase a child’s risk for certain health problems as an adult. tells us that experiencing stress as a child can have long-term impacts on physical health.

 5. Yelling can cause chronic pain